aarongough/tdd_exercises/PITCHME.md

 <br>
 Red  -  Green  -  Refactor

-- Red: Write failing test cases that express the behaviour you want
+- Red: Failing test cases that express what you want
 - Green: Write code to make the test cases pass
 - Refactor your code and tests